 The Centers for Disease Control and Prevention have stated that though the influenza epidemic that has recently been ravaging the United States has waned in recent weeks, flu activity remains high and may continue for some time.
 You can watch a great documentary about the flu epidemic of 1918 on the PBS website, and find out how to protect yourself here.

-This image of a patient in bed by Félix Vallotton comes to us from the Art, Archaeology, and Architecture (Erich Lessing Culture and Fine Arts Archives) collection.
-View the painting in the ARTstor Digital Library, and be sure to zoom in to see the masterful way the painter depicts the medicine bottles on the table.
+This image of a patient in bed by Félix Vallotton comes to us from the Erich Lessing Culture and Fine Arts Archives collection.
+Take a look at the painting in the Artstor Digital Library, and be sure to zoom in to see the masterful way the painter depicts the medicine bottles on the table.